jeffreyjrj1/Poker-Hands/README.md

   - Remove redundant methods and variables.
   - Expand enumeration for translating cards from rank Ten-Ace.
   - Add interfaces if possible.
+  - Unused class ParseHand, may have some use in the future?

 Features:
   - Allow a player to replace cards in hand.